kgabis/compressor/README.md

 Compressor
 ==========

-Compressor is a simple Huffman coding implementation in C.
-It's work in progress, so please USE IT AT YOUR OWN RISK.
+Compressor is an implementation of Huffman coding lossless data compression in C. It's work in progress, so please USE IT AT YOUR OWN RISK.
 I AM NOT RESPONSIBLE FOR ANY LOST DATA.

 How to build it
 ---------------